 An overweight or overloaded truck poses a serious threat to the safety of other drivers on the road.
 A driver behind the wheel of an overloaded or overweight truck can lose control of the vehicle or fail to brake in time to avoid a crash.
 The weight of the cargo can also cause the truck to tip over, or the cargo may become loose and strike unsuspecting motorists.

-Several federal and state agencies govern truck operations, and they impose size and weight restrictions on vehicles.
+Several federal and state agencies govern truck operations, such as The Federal Motor Carrier Safety Administration (FMCSA), and they impose size and weight restrictions on vehicles.
 A number of factors impact how much a truck can actually carry, including the truck’s gross weight and gross combination weight rating, working load limit, the number of axles on the vehicle, and its braking ability.
 States are required to enforce vehicle size and weight laws through their own enforcement process, such as weigh stations and inspections programs.
 Despite these efforts, overweight and overloaded trucks in Florida present a major problem to the wear-and-tear of our roads and to the safety of other motorists.

 Overloaded / Overweight Truck Liability

-If you were injured in a truck accident, an overloaded or overweight truck may have caused the crash.
+If you were injured in a truck accident, an overloaded or overweight truck may have caused the crash due to weight limit negligence.
 You may hold a truck driver and trucking company accountable for your injuries if you can establish liability.
 In truck accident cases, the basis for a defendant’s liability is usually negligence.
 A negligence claim requires a showing that the defendant failed to exercise the care that a reasonably prudent person would exercise under similar circumstances.
 Specifically, negligence requires:

 - A duty to exercise reasonable care on the part of the defendant;

 - Defendant’s breach of the duty of care (by excessively loading the truck, for example);

 - Causation of injuries and actual damages as a result of the breach.